Victorian Era (1837 - 1901)

 'Princess Albert de Broglie', Jean Auguste Dominique Ingres, 1853, Metropolitan Museum of Art.
 Photo: Epochs of Fashion

-The changing work culture meant that people (working outside of factories) had leisure hours and could partake in popular forms of entertainment.
-Education levels rose as well through a more formalised school system.
-Literature, theatre, galleries, music venues and dances, and the opera were widely attended.
+The changing work culture of this post-industrial revolution time meant that people (at least those not working in factories) had leisure hours and could partake in popular forms of entertainment.
+Education levels rose through a more formalised school system which in turn benefitted literature, theatre, galleries, music venues and the opera houses.

 Victorian fashion (© Epochs of Fashion)